 Who needs to know how to organize evidence for a custody case?
 If you think a custody battle might be in your future, understand how important it is to collect and organize any evidence you may need.
 By having this info ahead of time, you could save big bucks and have more control during negotiations.

-You should start now, while everything is fresh in your mind (including events and other vital information).
-Start writing a journal, and add an entry in it every day.
-This practice should include any activities with your child and any behavior or incidences committed by your child’s other parent that cause you concern.
+Now is the time to start writing in a journal every day, while everything is still fresh in your mind.
+This should include any activities with your child and any behavior or incidences committed by your child’s other parent that cause you concern.

 Your Child’s Best Interest

 Before learning about how to organize evidence for a custody case, check out the children’s interest.